Southern Miss vs. Florida International NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Southern Miss and its opponents have gone over the current 46-point total in three of 11 games (27.3%) this season.
+- Southern Miss and its opponents have gone over the current 45.5-point total in three of 11 games this season.

+- Saturday's over/under is nine points higher than the combined 36.5 PPG average of the two teams.

-- These two squads surrender a combined 68.8 points per game, 22.8 more than this contest's over/under.
+- The 68.8 points per game these two squads have surrendered to opponents this season are 23.3 more than the 45.5 over/under in this contest.

-- The Golden Eagles and their opponents have scored an average of 49.5 points per game in 2021, 3.5 more than Saturday's total.
+- The average total in Golden Eagles games this season is 49.5, four points more than Saturday's over/under of 45.5.

-- The 58.2 PPG average total in Panthers games this season is 12.2 points more than this game's over/under.
+- The 45.5-point over/under for this game is 12.7 points below the 58.2 points per game average total in Panthers games this season.

 Southern Miss Stats and Trends

-- In Southern Miss' 11 games this season, it has three wins against the spread.
+- Southern Miss has played 11 games, with three wins against the spread.

-- The Golden Eagles covered the spread in their only game when favored by 10.5 points or more.
+- This season, the Golden Eagles won ATS in their only game as a favorite of 10.5 points or more.

-- Southern Miss' games this year have gone over the total in three out of 11 opportunities (27.3%).
+- Southern Miss' games this year have eclipsed the over/under in 27.3% of its opportunities (three times in 11 games with a set point total).

-- This year, the Golden Eagles have turned the ball over 28 times, 22 more than the Panthers' takeaways (6).
+- The Golden Eagles have turned the ball over 28 times this season, 22 more turnovers than the Panthers have forced (6).

 - Find the latest spread and moneyline odds for Southern Miss at SISportsbook.